Pressure in Physics: Definition and Meaning

 The pressure on people

-• Systolic pressure: It is the first value recorded when measuring blood pressure and represents the pressure in the arteries when the heart contracts and pumps blood to the body.
+• Systolic pressure: This is the first value recorded when measuring blood pressure and represents the pressure in the arteries when the heart contracts and pumps blood to the body.

-• Diastolic pressure: It is the second value recorded and represents the pressure in the arteries when the heart relaxes between beats.
+• Diastolic pressure: This is the second value recorded and represents the pressure in the arteries when the heart relaxes between beats.

 Blood pressure is measured in millimeters of mercury (mmHg) and is expressed as a fraction, for example, 120/80 mmHg.
-The first number (the systolic pressure) is larger because it is measured during the contraction of the heart, while the second number (the diastolic pressure) is smaller because it is measured during the relaxation of the heart.
+The first number (systolic pressure) is higher because it is measured during contraction of the heart, while the second number (diastolic pressure) is lower because it is measured during relaxation of the heart.

 Author: